f1se4/portfolio/md/airbnb/part2.md

-And we could check also which is the top 10 types of our dataset.
+And we could check also see which is the top 10 types of our dataset.

 ```python